|Abbreviation to be used in the application form||Code||Number of first-year places|

 The programme qualifies graduates for a wide range of employment opportunities in both the private and public sectors.
 Private-sector employers include developers, consultancy firms, property-investment companies, property-management companies, financial institutions and building contractors.
 In addition, there is an increasing trend for large non-real-estate businesses such as retail chains, hotel groups and even international courier companies to employ graduates from this programme to manage their real-estate assets.
 Public-sector employers include the Lands Department, Buildings Department, Rating and Valuation Department, Architectural Services Department, Housing Department, Hong Kong Housing Society and Urban Renewal Authority.
 Graduates who choose to pursue a professional career as a surveyor normally take on one or more of the followings:

 - Building surveyors – concerned with project management and the supervision of both new developments and the redevelopment of existing property; life-cycle and maintenance management; and surveying existing buildings.
-They are also involved in the statutory control of real estate and infrastructural developments together with the resolution of disputes.
+They are also involved in the statutory control of real estate and infrastructural developments.

 - General practice surveyors – concerned with management, development and valuation of land and real estate; the financial, economic and managerial aspects of real-estate investment; and the sale and lease of various types of property.

 - Quantity surveyors – concerned with cost planning, cost control and financial management of construction projects.
-They are involved in estimating costs, tendering, procurement, claims and contract management of projects, ensuring that clients receive value for money.
+They are involved in cost edtimation, tendering, procurement, claims and disbute resolution.

 - Planning and development surveyors – concerned with the planning and development of real-estate development projects.
 They are involved in a variety of town-planning and land-use issues, project evaluation and economic feasibility, and development monitoring, mainly in the private sector.